Active Directory / LDAP User Sync

 Name the AD/LDAP sync job.
 Then choose the Device42 user Type to create from the discovered AD/LDAP users or group members.
 In the Group or OU DN field, enter the exact Group Distinguished Name.

-• If you choose End Users as the user type, you may optionally choose AD/LDAP attributes to populate end user contact information, location, and notes.
+If you choose End Users as the user type, you can choose AD/LDAP attributes to populate end user contact information, location, and notes.
 You'll also be able to choose and create Departments.

-• Recursively search nested groups: Select this option to add groups that are members of another group's users.
-By default, a group that already belongs to another group's users will not be added.
+Recursively search nested groups: Select this option to add nested groups (groups that are members of other groups).
+By default, nested groups will not be added.

 Specify a Custom LDAP Filter